Dr Joey Soehardjojo

-Based on large-scale qualitative data—focused on automotive and auto parts manufacturers, his work lies between the research streams of International Management, Employment Relations and Organizational Studies.
-While pursuing his doctorate, Dr Soehardjojo conducted over 130 interviews with representatives of quasi-government agencies, advocates of sustainable development, business associations—and with various policymakers and formerly imprisoned union leaders.
+Based on large-scale qualitative data, his work lies between the research streams of International Management, Employment Relations and Organizational Studies.
+While pursuing his doctorate, Joey conducted over 130 interviews with representatives of quasi-government agencies, advocates of sustainable development, business associations, policymakers and formerly imprisoned union leaders.

 Through international research collaborations (namely JMNESG, JETRO, JICA, JILAF, and AOTS), he completed eight months of fieldwork covering Japan, China, Thailand, Myanmar and Indonesia (March-November 2019).
-Dr Soehardjojo is particularly open to international research collaborations, guest speaker invitations and a range of knowledge exchanges.
+Joey is particularly open to international research collaborations, guest speaker invitations and a range of knowledge exchanges.

 - Ph.D.
 Warwick Business School